somanshu25/GPU-Accelerated-Point-Cloud-Registration-Using-Hierarchical-GMM/README.md

 <img src = "img_gmmreg/image_icp_limitation.png" width="600">
  </p>

-Probablistic ways tend to work better in case of computer vision applications which we have studies in our project work.
+Probabilistic ways tend to work better in case of computer vision applications which we have studies in our project work.

 ## Algorithms